SmartPracticeschool/SBSPS-Challenge-2606-Sentiment-Analysis-of-COVID-19-Tweets-Visualization-Dashboard/critical_topics/README.md

-The tweets related to the critical topics like hospitals, workers, economy, PM Relief Fund and lockdown are filtered using the following keywords:
+<b>The tweets related to the critical topics like hospitals, workers, economy, PM Relief Fund and lockdown are filtered using the following keywords:</b>

 Hospitals - ['hospital','bed','ventilator']